olegkuzmenko/frontend-project-lvl1/README.md

 [How to install node.js](https://nodejs.org/en/download/package-manager/)

-Also you need `npm` to install Brain Games.
+You need `npm` to install Brain Games.

 [How to use and update npm](https://www.npmjs.com/get-npm)

+You also need `make` utility to start Brain Games.

 ## Discription